 1667 The Dutch East India Trading Company officially trades the island of Manhattan (a fur trapping colony at the time) to the English for the Bandanese island of Rhun, solidifying their monopoly on nutmeg and mace.

 1770 French spice traders successfully smuggle nutmeg trees to the island colony of Mauritius, inciting the downfall of the Dutch nutmeg monopoly.
-This is done by none other than Pierre Poivre (anglicized and Peter Pepper), a famous French botanist who introduced many spice plants to other French colonies.
+This is done by none other than Pierre Poivre (anglicized as Peter Pepper), a famous French botanist who introduced many spice plants to other French colonies.

 1843 Nutmeg is introduced to Grenada by English merchants, eventually becoming the most successful producer of nutmeg and mace in the West Indies.
 As of 2019 Grenada is the world’s second largest nutmeg producer after Indonesia.
 Grenada’s flag even depicts a nutmeg fruit.